lindseypgill/servicemanager-config/servicemanager-config/advanced-tools-and-settings/application-settings.md

 - When the setting is 'On' customers will see All new and historic Change records in the request lists on the portals where they are the marked as the customer
 - When the setting is 'On' customers will have the option to see and use portal visible change catalog Items for their subscribed services

+`guest.com.hornbill.servicemanager.showRespondByDate`
+- The default is `Off`
+- When this setting is 'On' the Respond by date/time will be displayed in the right hand information box of a request on the Customer Portal.

 ## Intelligent Capture Settings
 `servicemanager.progressiveCapture.servicedetails.enableSupportVisibility`
 - The default setting for this is 'Off'